Just to get one thing out of the way first.

 Additionally, there are some moments that are just flat out weird and are never explained.
 One example includes Midori seeing Kanabun, one of the female troupe members, peeing while standing up and finding out that she has a penis.
 This literally has no relevance to the main plot and was never elaborated on.
 Another is where Masamitsu gets angry at a crowd and uses magic that randomly causes their bodies to contort and explode even though nothing prior to that point said he had actual magic, and that his primary stage gimmick was just an optical illusion.
 It even says that the crowd somehow when back to normal afterwards and survived even though something like that would realistically kill anyone.
 Maybe these could have been explained in the lost footage, but we will never know.

 What specifically makes Midori a unique anime is the fact that there is no censorship; none.
 Yes, this includes genitalia, even though that isn’t even legal in Japan.
 Seriously, even hentai has censored genitalia in Japan, yet Midori not only has uncensored genitalia, it has uncensored CHILD genitalia.
 Hiroshi Harada has some serious balls, I’ll say that for sure.
 It also adds a lot more insight into why this may have been banned.
 Yes, most will just say because it was violent and fucked up, but so is a lot of hentai and that stuff doesn’t get banned.
-I don’t consider this child porn however since it is clear that it was never intended to be sexy, and any scenes with it are very brief.
+I don’t consider this child porn, however, since it is clear that it was never intended to be sexy.

 Also on the subject of the art direction is that gore is far more detailed and realistic than most anime.
 In most anime, when someone gets mutilated you just see a lot of blood pour out if anything is shown at all.
 In Midori, it looks just like it would in real life.
 This makes gore much more frightening than in most anime, and a lot of it is downright sickening.
 Additionally, credit is due for having a very unique art design compared to most anime.
 It really is unlike most anime I have ever seen, which really ups the creepiness factor and it may have been a bit less creepy if it used a more typical anime art style.